-Lab Experiments: The lab experiment portion of this class will be comprised of topic discussion, homework problems practice; and most commonly, lab experiments.
-The lab portion of this course will consist of individual work.
-The lab portion will be conducted at your home.
+In-Person Lab Experiments: The in-person lab experiment portion of this class will be comprised of topic discussion, homework problems practice; and most commonly, lab experiments.
+The in-person lab portion of this course will consist of group work.
+The in-person lab portion will be conducted at your High School and be monitored by your lab facilitator.

 Lab Grade: The lab grade will come from experiment report grades.
-You will have 10 lab experiments to perform at your home.
+You will have 12 lab experiments to perform at your high school.
+Your high school lab facilitator will have you perform the experiments following the schedule in this syllabus.
+The high school lab facilitator may alter the schedule.
+Any changes will be announced by your lab facilitator at your high school.
 After you perform the experiment, there will be an experiment report for you to complete on BlackBoard.
 The schedule and due dates for the experiment reports is given at the end of this course information sheet.
 Each experiment report will count 10 points.
 The experiment reports will be approximately 5 questions.
 The format will be multiple choice.
 The experiment reports will be conducted on BlackBoard.
 Experiment reports will be timed.
 You will have 60 minutes to finish the experiment report.
 You may only open the experiment report once, and it must be finished in one sitting.
-All Experiment reports are due Dec 3 at 11 PM.